tabiya-tech/compass/frontend-new/authenticationHierarchyDoc.md

 The authentication system consists of several services that work together to handle user authentication, state management, and persistent storage.
 The main services are:
 - `AuthenticationService`: An abstract base class that defines common methods for authentication services.
-- `FirebaseAuthenticationService`: Extends the AuthenticationService and provides a base implementation for Firebase authentication services.
+- `StdFirebaseAuthenticationService`: A utility class that provides a base implementation for Firebase authentication services.
-- `FirebaseEmailAuthenticationService`, `FirebaseSocialAuthenticationService`, `FirebaseInvitation CodeAuthenticationService`: Extend the FirebaseAuthenticationService and handle specific authentication methods (email/password, social providers, anonymous).
+- `FirebaseEmailAuthenticationService`, `FirebaseSocialAuthenticationService`, `FirebaseInvitation CodeAuthenticationService`: Extend the AuthenticationService class and handle specific authentication methods (email/password, social providers, anonymous).
 - `AuthenticationStateService`: Manages the current user's authentication state and token.
 - `UserPreferencesStateService`: Manages the user's preferences and settings.
 - `PersistentStorageUtil`: A utility class for storing and retrieving data from the browser's local storage.